 It’s that time of the year where people start signing up for their local gym.
 But just a few weeks later, more than half of those people stop going.

 So if you don’t go to the gym on a weekly basis then it’s probably best to cancel your membership.
-Work out at home.

 7 | Sandwich Bags

-Sandwich bags make things easy.
+Don’t sandwich bags make things easy?

 But if you’re packing a lunch or storing food – it’s much cheaper in the long-term to use lunch containers instead.